Arunachal: Sona attends chintan shivir follow up meeting in Namsai

 The primary agenda of this crucial meeting was to delve into the aftermath of the insightful Chintan Shivir concerning education and aspirational district development.

-Minister Sona, in his address, emphasized the critical necessity of comprehending the foundational issues afflicting the education sector and urged concerted efforts from community entities and stakeholders to fortify the educational framework collaboratively.
+Minister Sona, in his address, emphasized the critical necessity of comprehending the foundational issues afflicting the education sector and urged concerted efforts from community entities and stakeholders to fortify the educational framework and upon interaction with the ZPMs and CBOs urged them to pacify and make the local public understand about the importance of merging of Schools and it’s conversion into inter village schools and Residential schools.

-In a visionary directive, Minister Sona urged the District Education Authorities to vigilantly oversee the maintenance of school infrastructure and advocate for the myriad advantages of school amalgamations.
+The Minister, further, urged the District Education Authorities to vigilantly oversee the maintenance of school infrastructure and advocate for the myriad advantages of school amalgamations.

 Opening the session, the Deputy Commissioner of Namsai, C R Khampa, eloquently welcomed all attendees and underscored the paramount importance of such gatherings in fortifying the education landscape.